clayrobbins/SlowDAO/index.md

 We usually invest when companies are no more than a founder and idea & our core mission is to be deeply aligned with our founders through the ups & downs (and frequently arduous process) of building great companies.

-Probably most importantly - As long-time seed investors, the reality is that we are very used to backing people more than anything else… which is why the Influencer Fund - which directly backs people vs. companies - is a natural evolution for us.
+Probably most importantly - As long-time seed investors, the reality is that we are very used to backing people more than anything else… which is why the Creator Fund - which directly backs people vs. companies - is a natural evolution for us.

-Within Slow, the Influencer Fund is managed by [Sam Lessin](https://www.twitter.com/lessin).
+Within Slow, the Creator Fund is managed by [Sam Lessin](https://www.twitter.com/lessin).
 Sam was VP of Product at Facebook from 2010-2014.
 He has founded two companies - drop.io (sold to Facebook), and [Fin Analytics](https://www.fin.com).
 He has been working in and around new ways to help individuals get access to financing beyond debt for a long time, making several investments in the ISA space (Stride, Vemo, Pando Pooling), and Hosting the [Life Capital Conference](http://www.lifecapital.com/)) on alternative financing models for people, and even some [ancient IP](https://patents.google.com/patent/US20020133445A1/en?oq=samuel+lessin+marketplace) on the topic.

 <div id="if"></div>

-The Slow Ventures Influencer Fund is designed specifically to invest capital in individuals to help them build their brands & create more value.
+The Slow Ventures Creator Fund is designed specifically to invest capital in individuals to help them build their brands & create more value.
 We can invest anywhere from **$100K to $5M** in each person in return for anywhere from **1-5%** of the influencer / creator’s future earnings over their careers.
 We also can lead syndicates and bring on other co-investors (just as we do with traditional companies).
 There are a few important things to understand about how our fund works:

 <b> No requirement investment </b> — We do not tell people how to spend the money we invest - nor do we force creators and influencers to take any specific action.
 This is how we have always done venture investing - trusting great people to know their business and how to invest our money, the same goes for how we support creators.